Categorification of DAHA and Macdonald polynomials: Introduction

-We also believe that the complexes $\sPM_{\lambda}$ defined above as $\LInd_{\fg}(\sEM_{\lambda})$ (for dominant $\lambda$) are eigen objects with respect to the action of the endofunctor $\sP\sY^{\mu}\sP$, just as the Macdonald polynomials $P_{\lambda}$ are eigen functions for the operators $\hP\hY^{\mu}\hP\in\DAHA$.
-An essential difference to the nonsymmetric Macdonald polynomials us that the corresponding eigen value is not a monomial in $q$ and $t$ and the precise meaning of the categorical eigen function requires a delicate description which we want to omit here.
+We also believe that the complexes $\sPM_{\lambda}$ defined above as $\LInd_{\fg}(\sEM_{\lambda})$ (for dominant $\lambda$) are eigen objects with respect to the action of the endofunctor $\sD_{\tI}\sY^{\mu}\sD_{\tI}$, just as the Macdonald polynomials $P_{\lambda}$ are eigenfunctions for the operators $\hP_{\tI}\hY^{\mu}\hP_{\tI}\in\DAHA$.
+An essential difference to the nonsymmetric Macdonald polynomials is that the corresponding eigenvalue is not a monomial in $q$ and $t$ and the precise meaning of the categorical eigenfunction requires a delicate description which we want to omit here.

-Moreover, any bounds of the vanishing of hom-spaces between different Macdonald complexes $\sEM_{\lambda}$ (whose existance we conjecture) will imply the categorification of the orthogonality of nonsymmetric polynomials as outlined in the following \begin{conj} \begin{itemize} \item For all pairs of integral weights $\lambda\neq \mu$ the following vanishing property holds:
+Moreover, any bounds of the vanishing of hom-spaces between different Macdonald complexes $\sEM_{\lambda}$ (whose existence we conjecture) will imply the categorification of the orthogonality of nonsymmetric polynomials as outlined in the following \begin{conjectureA} For all pairs of integral weights $\lambda\neq \mu$ the following vanishing property holds: